 Through funds generated by The Foundation for Farmworkers, East Coast Migrant Head Start Project will invest in:

 Gabriella Procacci is the Director of Community Outreach at Procacci Brothers, one of the largest wholesale produce distributors in North America.
-She received her Bachelor’s degree from Temple University.
+She received her bachelor’s degree from Temple University.

 Community Investments